RichardGubijev/godot-multiplayer-template/readme.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-The Godot Engine license can be found in the [godot-license.txt](godot-license) file.
+The Godot Engine license can be found in the [GODOT-LICENSE](GODOT-LICENSE) file.